ETCDEVTeam/sputnikvm-dev/README.md

 OPTIONS:
     -a, --accounts <ACCOUNTS>      Additional accounts to be generated, default to 9.
     -b, --balance <BALANCE>        Balance in Wei for the account to be generated, default is 0x10000000000000000000000000000.
+    -c, --chain <CHAIN>            Specify the chain to use.
+Refer to the documentation for a full list of valid values.
     -l, --listen <LISTEN>          Listen address and port for the RPC, e.g. 127.0.0.1:8545.
-    -k, --private <PRIVATE_KEY>    Private key for the account to be generated, if not provided, a random private key will be generated.
+    -m, --minemode <MINE_MODE>     Specify the mining mode by number of transactions per block: [AllPending, OnePerBlock] -k, --private <PRIVATE_KEY>    Private key for the account to be generated, if not provided, a random private key will be generated.
 ```